Complete Guide

 Hempcrete pricing in 2026:

-• Zero mold remediation costs (hempcrete is permanently mold-proof)
+• Zero mold remediation costs (hempcrete is mold-resistant by design when properly installed)

 • No replacement needed (100+ year lifespan vs 20-30 years for fiberglass)